One of the first questions many students ask upon arrival to Western Michigan University is, “May I work in the United States?”

 - Form W-2 reporting the taxable wages and any taxes withheld from the student's wages, and/or Form 1042-S reporting wages exempt from tax due to a tax treaty.

 - Other types of income that a student receives may also be reported to them after the end of the calendar year in which they were paid the income.

 - If the student received scholarships for enrollment, they may request a Form 1098-T from WMU after Jan.
 31. Although most of the information on this form is not relevant to individuals required to file a form 1040NR or 1040NR-EZ, any scholarships applied to a student account for the prior calendar year academic periods will be disclosed.

-- Once a student logs in to the Glacier system, the first screen displayed lists the documents needed to have before being ready to complete a federal income tax return.
+- Once a student logs in to the Sprintax system, the first screen displayed lists the documents needed to have before being ready to complete a federal income tax return.
 Collect all required forms and documentation needed before proceeding to work on the federal income tax form.